 Want a darker color for the chickpeas?
 Add two tablespoons of tea liquor, or a tea bag, to the water in which chickpeas are boiled.

 Let the pressure release on its own.
 Take the chickpeas out, reserve the liquor in which the chickpeas were boiled.

 Peel and slice the potato.
 Heat oil in a non-stick pan.
 Add to it the grated ginger and chilies.
 After a few seconds, add the potato slices, mix and cover.
 Stir occasionally till the potatoes are half-done.
 At this stage, add the channa masala, tomatoes and salt.
 Mix well and close the lid, stir a couple of times till the tomatoes turn mushy and the raw smell of the masalas goes away.

 Now mix in the chickpeas, cover and cook for another two minutes.
 Add the liquor in which the chickpeas were boiled to give it the desired consistency.

 Want a thicker chhole gravy?
 Crush a few of the boiled chickpeas and mix this into the gravy.

 Bring to a boil and simmer for another 5 minutes.

-Here’s a picture of my lunch portion of no-onion-no-garlic chhole.
+Here’s a picture of my lunch portion of chhole without onion and garlic.

 Interestingly, and in direct contrast to the vegan way of eating, cow’s milk is considered the highest form of satvik food (though buffalo’s milk is not).